raganwald-deprecated/homoiconic/2011/01/misadventure_part_i.md

       .method('wake', {
         route: '/wake',            // <- by convention, from the name
         partial: 'haml/wake.haml', // <- by convention, from the name
-        model_clazz: false,        // <- by convention, from the name
         clazz: false,              // <- by convention, from the name 'seed=': {                 // <- 'inherited' from .begin(...)
           locations: function (locations) { return locations.seed; },